kraken-io/kraken-php/README.md

 - `key` - Your unique Amazon "Access Key ID".
 - `secret` - Your unique Amazon "Secret Access Key".
 - `bucket` - Name of a destination container on your Amazon S3 account.
+- `region` - Name of the region your S3 bucket is located in.
+This field is mandatory if the region is different from the default one (`us-east-1`).
+The full list of S3 regions can be found [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 **Optional Parameters:**
 - `path` - Destination path in your S3 bucket (e.g. `"images/layout/header.jpg"`).
 Defaults to root `"/"`.